 Please write your text in good English, American or British, but not a mixture of both.

-- All accepted manuscripts are published freely by the journal on behalf of Babol University of Medical sciences, and are made freely available to all reader throughout the universe.
+- All accepted manuscripts are published freely by the journal on behalf of Babol University of Medical Sciences and are made freely available to all readers throughout the universe.

 - No open access publication fee is requested from the authors.

-Please submit your article via online submission system provided by the journal at http://crms.mubabol.ac.ir/form_send_article.php.
+Please submit your article via the online submission system provided by the journal at http://crms.mubabol.ac.ir/form_send_article.php.

 Current Research in Medical Sciences

 Ganjafruz Street, Babol, Babol University of Medical Sciences, Iran

 Tel and Fax: +98 11 32190971